-This streamlines record-keeping processes and eliminates the need for manual distribution of Completion Certificates via emails or photocopies.
+These features streamline your record-keeping processes and eliminate the need for manual distribution of Completion Certificates via email and/or photocopies.

 Summary | GMP elearning options vs classroom instruction helps provide a seamless method for orientating new employees about GMP requirements in pharmaceutical, veterinary, cannabis plant cultivation and food processing and manufacturing facilities.
 Certificate GMP elearning modules offer convenience, costs savings and trackable assessment results, with 24/7 access to the training and instant assessment feedback for the learners and employers.

-GMP eLearning (Definition of digital training delivery for GMP compliance topics)
+Definition of digital training delivery for GMP compliance topics

 GMP eLearning is defined as digitally delivered training for compliance knowledge in relation to Good Manufacturing Practices (“GMP”).
-Popular e-learning course units are delivered through an internet connection and/or hosted learning platform by the manufacturer.
+GMP education topics are delivered through eLearning modules.
+Access to eLearning requires an internet connection but other options include hosting a learning platform directly on the manufacturer’s infrastructure.
 Alternatively, eLearning GMP modules can be hosted on an organisation’s privacy-protected internal servers.
 The primary benefits of eLearning versus classroom GMP delivery include substantial training cost savings, material accessibility, time flexibility, ongoing GMP updates with minimal production disruptions, and a reduction in employee travel expenses relating to GMP compliance training courses.

 E-learning vs Classroom Delivery for GMP Compliance Training: Benefits Analysis